Roshanpatil7806/Roshanpatil7806/README.md

 * 🚀 Become a skilled **Full Stack Developer**
 * 💼 Build a successful career in software development
 * 🧠 Become an expert in .NET technologies
-* 🌍 Work on large-scale real-world applications
+* 🌍 Work on large-scale real-world application
-* 📚 Continue learning new technologies

 ---
 # 🔥 GitHub Streak

 <p align="center">